 Ms. Reed received her B.A. with honors in economics and political science in 1999 and her J.D. summa cum laude in 2003 from Brigham Young University, where she was a member of the Order of the Coif and the executive editor of the BYU Law Review.

 Ms. Reed is a member of the State Bar of Texas, the American Bar Association, and its Litigation Section (Class Actions and Derivative Suits and Securities Litigation Committees), and the Bar Association of the Fifth Federal Circuit.
 She currently serves as co-chair of the Derivative Suits Subcommittee of the American Bar Association’s Class Actions and Derivative Suits Committee.
-Ms. Reed has been named in a survey of her peers in the Texas legal field as a “Texas Rising Star” in securities litigation by Texas Monthly in 2006, 2010-2012.
+She also serves as Panel Counsel for the Directors and Officers Securities Claims and Investigation EdgeSM Panels of the American International Group (AIG).

 - obtaining and confirming favorable arbitration award for oil and gas exploration company in purchase and sale agreement dispute